-- theory of interpretation the law.
-In common parlance the prefix isa group of letters placed before the root or stem of a word or part of a word that is placed at the beginning of another word to change its meaning.
+- We believe that the here the appellant has tried to play with words and coined a new 73. theory of interpretation the law.
+In common parlance the prefix is a group of letters placed before the root or stem of a word or part of a word that is placed at the beginning of another word to change its meaning.
 By this logic prefix cannot be said as group of words as stated in submission by appellant.
 However, the construction of the clause 5 (e) of the Schedule II is very clear in regards to separate expressions mentioned therein and separated by semicolon.
 It is evident from the construction of the said entry that it contains three expressions and that all three expressions namely "agreeing to the obligation to refrain from an act; or to tolerate an act or a situation; or to do an act" are separated with semicolon followed by word "or".
 It shows that semicolon and "or" separates the above said three expressions showing that they are not inextricably connected.
-Therefore, the theory of interpretation coined out by the appellant by connecting group of words of first expression "agreeing to obligation" with rest of two expressions is not the correct legal interpretation. - 104.
+Therefore, the theory of interpretation coined out by the appellant by connecting group of words of first expression "agreeing to obligation" with rest of two expressions is not the correct legal interpretation. - 74.
 The relevant extract of Hon.
 Supreme Court judgment in the case of PIL of Shri.
-JayantVerma Vs. Union of India, dated 16/02/2018 related to the expressions separated by semicolon is as under:
+Jayant Verma Vs. Union of India, dated 16/02/2018 related to the expressions separated by semicolon is as under: